alacrity-aya/Shinku/docs/performance.md

 The benchmarking process is automated through `tests/benchmark/run_benchmark.sh` and follows four distinct phases.

 1.  **Setup:** Configure the veth topology and start the Unbound server.
-2.  **Baseline:** Warm the Unbound cache, then execute dnsperf directly without dns-cache active.
+2.  **Baseline:** Warm the Unbound cache, then execute dnsperf directly without shinku active.
-3.  **With Cache:** Start dns-cache, warm the XDP cache, and run dnsperf again.
+3.  **With Cache:** Start shinku, warm the XDP cache, and run dnsperf again.
 4.  **Comparison:** Analyze the results from both runs.

 All responses recorded during these tests were NOERROR, representing a 100% success rate with 0% query loss.
 Three separate benchmark runs were performed to isolate the impact of specific optimizations.